adelaon/mintmaker/internal/pkg/doctor/docs/README.md

 The implementation provides two complementary approaches for log analysis:

-1. **Level-based extraction**: Extracts ERROR and FATAL messages based on log level for `FailureLogs`
+1. **Level-based extraction**: Extracts ERROR and FATAL messages based on log level for `FailureLogs` (used only in the case of a failed PipelineRun)
-2. **Message-based extraction**: Uses pattern matching to categorize messages into errors, warnings, and info
+2. **Message-based extraction**: Uses pattern matching to categorize messages into errors, warnings, and info (used always)

-### Selector Pattern
+### Selector Pattern - main logic taken from [mintmaker-e2e logdoc checks](https://gitlab.cee.redhat.com/rsaar/mintmaker-e2e/-/tree/main/tools?ref_type=heads)

 The message-based approach uses selector pattern matching: